About

 In order to realise Society 5.0, not only digital technology for cyberspace but also material technology to support an optimal real space is essential.
 Functional materials that capture carbon dioxide are essential for the realisation of carbon neutrality, and biomaterials that improve quality of life are indispensable for a Well-Being society.
 In this project, a platform for materials research and development based on Japan's unique big data and large-scale research facilities will be established at Kyoto University.
 The aim is to develop bioadaptive materials with attached functionality and self-healing properties, including high-toughness, environmentally low-impact polymers, highly recyclable polymers, QOL biomaterials and carbon dioxide capture and recovery materials, which are important areas for implementation.

-DxMT CoLabo
+DxMT Collabo

 Representing Institution: National Institute for Materials Science